FRINXio/FRINX-machine/README.md

 $ docker swarm join --token SWMTKN-<TOKEN> IP:PORT
 ```

-To deploy UniConfig to a worker node, distribute the default UniConfig configuration to `/opt` directory on the worker node (SCP used as an example) and use `--deploy-uniconfig NODENAME` flag.
+To deploy UniConfig to a worker node, distribute the default UniConfig configuration to `/opt` directory on the worker node (SCP used as an example) and use `--deploy-uniconfig` flag.

 From the manager node:
 ```sh